gitaaron/ciat/DRAG_DROP_IMPORT.md

 ## How to Use

 ### Step 1: Prepare Your Files
-1. Ensure all your CSV files are in the correct format
+1. Ensure all your CSV or QFX files are in the correct format
 2. Have your accounts set up in the system

 ### Step 2: Import Files
 1. Navigate to the **Import** tab
-2. **Drag and drop** your CSV files onto the drop zone, OR
+2. **Drag and drop** your CSV or QFX files onto the drop zone, OR
 3. **Click "Select Files"** to choose files from your computer
 4. Files will be automatically assigned to your first account